w3c/distributed-tracing-wg/EXPLAINER.md

 - report back a new trace ID in case the callee ignored the existing headers but started a new trace
 - let proxies delegate sampling decisions to the caller
 - allow tail-based sampling, where a sampling decision is deferred until a request is completed and all information pertinent to the sampling decision is known
-- to correlate the initial page load of a browser and all subsequent requests to a server side trace

 ### Baggage